swapnilogale/swapnil/content/_index.md

 For the last 3-4 years, I have been working with software and API development teams, creating technical specifications, API documentation, and content for developer portals.

-I initiated the [Write the Docs](https://www.writethedocs.org/) community in Australia, and contributed to an open source project in the [Google Season of Docs](https://developers.google.com/season-of-docs/docs/2019/participants) in 2019.
+I initiated the [Write the Docs](https://www.writethedocs.org/) community in Australia, contributed to an open source project in the [Google Season of Docs](https://developers.google.com/season-of-docs/docs/2019/participants) in 2019, and managed Redocly's open source documentation project and mentored technical writers as part of [Google Season of Docs 2021](https://developers.google.com/season-of-docs/docs/participants).

 Since 2014, I have been adding to my professional equity through public speaking and have presented at technical documentation conferences in India, US, Europe, Australia, and New Zealand.